Graylog2/documentation/pages/configuration/server.conf.rst

 ================================

 .. attention:: The following settings identified with *!!* have been moved to the database in Graylog 2.2.0.
-When you upgrade, make sure to set these to your previous settings so they will be migrated to the database!
+When you upgrade, make sure to set these to your previous settings so they will be migrated to the database.
+This settings are read **once** at the very first startup to be the initial settings in the database.

 * ``elasticsearch_shards = 4`` *!!*
     * The number of shards for your indices.
 A good setting here highly depends on the number of nodes in your Elasticsearch cluster.
 If you have one node, set it to ``1``.